 Imagine yourself having that conversation with a native speaker.
 Think about what you would say and what you might hear.
 Rehearse that conversation in your head or better still out loud.

 Don’t forget to use your creativity to learn a language.
-Create a collage and label it or burst into song in that target language.
+Create a picture board and label it or burst into song in that target language.

 Write down or think about things that have gone well and what you have achieved that day in your language learning.
 Give thanks to those that have supported you.